zxphyrx/highway/app/views/overview/parents.md

 When your child reaches 8 points, we will send them a Travel Form to fill out.

 If you're arriving by flight, land at SFO airport.

+They can arrive anytime in the afternoon before the event starts to check in.

 #### Visa information